Flatfoot in Children

-- A physical therapist can teach your child how to prevent overuse of muscles and tendons in his legs and feet.
-He can also teach your child exercises to stretch tight tendons in his heel.
+- A physical therapist can teach your child how to prevent overuse of muscles and tendons in his or her legs and feet.
+He or she can also teach your child exercises to stretch tight tendons in his or her heel.
 The stretches may be the only treatment your child needs.

 - Surgery may be needed if other treatments do not work.
 Your child may need to have a bone or tendon problem repaired.
-His ankle may be made more stable, or his Achilles tendon may be made longer.
+Your child's ankle may be made more stable, or his or her Achilles tendon may be made longer.
 Bones may be fused (joined) or separated.

 - Rest can help relieve your child's pain.
-Do not let him do activities that make his symptoms worse.
+Do not let your child do activities that make his or her symptoms worse.
 Ask your child's healthcare provider if sports are safe for your child.

-- Shoes with flexible soles can help your child develop a normal foot motion as he walks.
-Ask his healthcare provider how old he should be to start wearing shoes.
+- Shoes with flexible soles can help your child develop a normal foot motion as he or she walks.
+Ask your child's healthcare provider how old he or she should be to start wearing shoes.

-- Weight loss may help relieve your child's symptoms if he is overweight.
+- Weight loss may help relieve your child's symptoms if he or she is overweight.
 A healthy weight can also prevent flatfoot.
 Ask your child's healthcare provider how much your child should weigh.
-He can help you create a healthy weight loss plan for your child.
+He or she can help you create a healthy weight loss plan for your child.

 Follow up with your child's healthcare provider as directed:

-Your child may need more tests or treatment as he gets older.
-His healthcare provider may also refer him to a specialist if your child has a tight heel tendon, pain, stiffness, or trouble walking or running.
+Your child may need more tests or treatment as he or she gets older.
+Your child's healthcare provider may also refer him or her to a specialist if your child has a tight heel tendon, pain, stiffness, or trouble walking or running.
 Write down your questions so you remember to ask them during your visits.